Surgery Options for a Broken Nose

 Also referred to as a nasal fracture, it occurs when there’s a crack or break in a bone of your nose – most often the bone over the bridge of your nose.
 It’s the most common type of facial fracture and also frequently causes damage to your nasal septum, the cartilage that divides your two nostrils.

-In this blog, the board-certified ear, nose, and throat physicians at New York ENT will explain more about broken noses, including surgical options for treatment.
+In this blog, the board-certified ear, nose, and throat physicians at New York ENT explain more about broken noses, including surgical options for treatment.

 What are some symptoms of a broken nose?